kenbot/goggles/README.md

 ### 2. Power vs ease-of-use.
 Why choose?
 The modifying-immutable-structures problem has been addressed in a variety of ways.

 Dynamic environments such as Clojure, jq, and Javascript have features that allow easy manipulation of structures without mutation, but in a very constrained, domain-specific context.

 Haskell's `Control.Lens` is wonderfully powerful and abstract, but has a reputation for being difficult to learn and use.
 Why can't we have our cake and eat it too?

-### 3. Monocle + DSL
+### 3. Monocle + Goggles
 Monocle is the leading optics library in Scala; it has a small, well-designed core, but its day-to-day user experience leaves a little to be desired.
 It has much of the power of `Control.Lens`, and also has much of the conceptual weight and learning curve.

 This makes it an ideal core for building an optics DSL.
-Goggles aims to provide an intuitive, discoverable interface for beginners, while helping experienced users get the job done with a minimum of fuss.
+Goggles aims to provide an intuitive, discoverable interface over Monocle for beginners, while helping experienced users get the job done with a minimum of fuss.

 ## Features
 ### Navigate case class-like fields by name